gitlabhq/gitlabhq/doc/user/project/issue_board.md

 ## Use-cases

+There are numerous use-cases for the use of Issue Boards, we will just exemplify with a couple situations, but the possibilities go where our creativity goes.

 GitLab Workflow allows you to discuss proposals in issues, categorize them with labels, and and from there organize and prioritize them with Issue Boards.